jpatel200/insurance-agent-commission-app/README.md

 **jsdoc**: contains documentation of the project

-**factories**: contains factory classes for creating commission plans **models**: contains entity base classes for holding data e.g. Agent, Policy, Agent Hierarchy **public**: contains static contents for the project **routes**: houses webservice routing detail **server**: contains module to run express web server **service**: houses services and controller modules **tests** : houses all unit tests files for the application **app.js** : module contains code to bootstrap webservice **package.json** : Houses app of the dependencies and scripts.
+**factories**: contains factory classes for creating commission plans

+**models**: contains entity base classes for holding data e.g. Agent, Policy, Agent Hierarchy

+**public**: contains static contents for the project

+**routes**: houses webservice routing detail

+**server**: contains module to run express web server

+**service**: houses services and controller modules

+**tests** : houses all unit tests files for the application

+**app.js** : module contains code to bootstrap webservice

+**package.json** : Houses app of the dependencies and scripts.

 # Code Documentation

 Application code is documented using JSDOC annotations.
-The document is generated in the rich html format using JSDOC node module.
+The document is generated in the rich html format using **jsdoc** node module.

-The documentation exists within the project structure in the jsdoc folder.
+The documentation exists within the project structure in the **jsdoc folder:https://github.com/jpatel200/insurance-agent-commission-app/tree/master/jsdoc**.
 The revised code documentation can be generated using “npm run jsdoc” script.
 The script is added into the package.json file to generate the documentation for the project.

 # Class Diagram
 Class diagram for the application is available in the "User Guide.docx" folder located in the root directory of the project.
 ![Policy Commission Calculator Class Diagram](https://github.com/jpatel200/insurance-agent-commission-app/ClassDiagram.jpg)

 # Assumptions and Design Considerations